bgamari/ghc-utils/README.md

 ## Day-to-day maintenance

- * `land`: A script which I use to merge and clean up Phabricator differential revisions (e.g. `ghc-utils/land D1234`)
  * `push`: A script which I use to look over and push upstream my local branches
  * `review-submodules`: A script for reviewing and optionally reverting submodule changes in a commit